 Almost there - just one more step!
 The last task is to decide which orders or customers (if any) to remove from your reports.
-To set your prefilters, click on "Settings" in the top-right of your window and select Prefilters.
+To set your prefilters, click on the Prefilters tab in the left navigation menu.

 Step 10: Apply prefilters to exclude any data categories from your reports

 To remove a specific category of orders from your reports, just click on the checkbox next to the type of order you want to exclude.
 Available exclusions include: